Morocco

 The muleteers have been trained by a UK-based vet on ethical treatment of the mules.
 They use modern harnesses and follow strict weight limits.

 Climbing Toubkal in winter (November- March) is a very different experience from the warmer months.
 Depending on annual conditions, snow covers the mountain top which brings additional challenges to the route.
-Some years, the snowy season lasts longer or is shorter than usual so it's hard to predict exact conditions.
+We usually expect snow from early January to mid-May but some years, the snowy season lasts longer or is shorter than usual so it's hard to predict exact conditions.
 The main difference if you are planning to trek during the winter months is that you will need additional equipment.
 Crampons and icepicks (which can be rented) become necessary to safely navigate the snow and ice-covered mountainside.
 This makes the trek somewhat tougher.
 We generally recommend winter treks for those with some prior mountaineering experience.
 You will also need additional, warm clothing layers.
+There is also a difference in the Toubkal summit route over winter months.
+In summer, you normally ascend from the west side and descend on the north.
+During winter, it's more common to return down on the west side (to avoid avalanche risk).

-These are our recommendations for extending your stay in Marrakech - Hotel Ali ( basic) good position - Riad Assia - Riad Omar - Riad Al Omara ( luxury) - Riad Africa ( luxury) - Hotel Chems ( 4stars Hotel)
+These are our recommendations for extending your stay in Marrakech - Hotel Ali (basic) good position - Riad Assia - Riad Omar - Riad Al Omara (luxury) - Riad Africa (luxury) - Hotel Chems (4 Star Hotel)

 Your head guide is Lahouceine